seung-lab/disjoint-set-ts/README.md

 You can read more about disjoint sets on [Wikipedia](https://en.wikipedia.org/wiki/Disjoint-set_data_structure).

 To complete the assignment, you’ll fill in the missing code for a single Typescript file, disjointset.ts, that contains the class definition for a DisjointSet and its operations makeset, union, and find.
-We will compile the file into a javascript file using the tsc command as:
+We will compile the file into a javascript file using the tsc command as and run the program like so:

 ```bash
 tsc --lib es2021 disjointset.ts